StaffSkip to content Skip to main navigation

 Dr. Streim earned a bachelor's degree with honors from Bryn Mawr College, a master's degree from the State University of New York, and a Ph.D. from the University of Wisconsin-Madison.

-As Director of the Cahn Fellows Program for Distinguished Principals since 2014, Lily is responsible for the design, implementation, and evaluation of an annual leadership development program for meritorious principals from New York City, Chicago, and New Jersey.
+As the Program Director of the Cahn Fellows Program for Distinguished Principals since 2014, Lily is responsible for the design, implementation, and evaluation of an annual leadership development program for meritorious principals, currently serving school districts such as New York City, Chicago and Charlotte-Mecklenburg.

-Lily received the New York City and New York State Departments of Education’s Title I Distinguished Educator Award in 2002 and was one of 16 principals to be selected for the first cohort of the Cahn Fellows Program in 2003.
-In 2004, she was selected by the World Olympics Committee as an “Everyday Hero” and ran part of the New York City leg of the Summer Olympics torch relay that year.
-In 2010, she received the “Principal of the Year” Blackboard Award for her achievements at P.S.
-130 and for her service to the community.
-Over the years, she served on many Chancellor’s Advisory Committees, as a mentor principal for the NYC Leadership Academy and as an adjunct instructor at Baruch College’s Aspiring Leaders Program.
-She is an adjunct instructor at Bank Street College’s Principals Institute.
+Lily has received numerous recognitions for her work over the years, among which were the NYC and NYS Departments of Education’s Title I Distinguished Educator Awards in 2002.
+In 2004, she was selected by the World Olympics Committee as an “Everyday Hero” to run part of the New York City leg of the Summer Olympics torch relay that year.
+In 2010, she received the “Principal of the Year” Blackboard Award and more recently in 2016, she received recognition as one of CUNY's Outstanding Asian American Alumni by the Asian American/Asian Research Institute for Leadership in Education.
+As principal, she served on numerous Chancellor’s Advisory Committees and as a longtime mentor principal for the NYC Leadership Academy.
+She also served as a member of the adjunct faculty for Baruch College’s Aspiring Leaders Program and for Bank Street College’s Principals Institute for a total of 14 years between the two programs.

 Community School Director, REACH